Red Cross Swimming Programs for ages 3 months to 99 years

 Red Cross Teen & Adult Lessons

-Classes for teens and adults who would like to become confident in the water, learn or improve on skills, strokes or fitness.
+Classes for adults & teens who would like to become confident in the water, learn or improve on skills, strokes or fitness.
 The Red Cross provides two levels, Swim Basics and Swim Strokes.
-Set your goal and the instructors will help you get there!
+Set your goal and the instructors will help you get there.

 Red Cross Swim Sports

-Jump in and get in the game!
+Jump in and get in the game.
 This program offers an introduction to a variety of aquatic sports.
 The focus is on having fun with friends/peers and trying new activities.
-Sports include diving, swim workout, water polo, and underwater hockey and lifesaving sport.
+Sports include diving, underwater hockey, baseball, water polo, and fitness swimming.

 Red Cross Water Safety Instructor Course